solo-io/gloo/docs/content/advanced_configuration/fds_mode.md

 description: Using automatic function discovery (ie, discovering and understanding Swagger/OAS docs or gRPC reflection)
 ---

-Gloo's **Function Discovery Service** (FDS) attempts to poll service endpoints for:
+Gloo's **Function Discovery Service** (FDS) attempts to poll endpoints for:

 * A path serving a [Swagger Document](https://swagger.io/specification/).
 * gRPC Services with [gRPC Reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) enabled.

-This means that the Gloo `discovery` pod/binary will make HTTP requests to all services known to Gloo.
+This means that the Gloo `discovery` pod will make HTTP requests to all `Upstreams` known to Gloo.

 This behavior causes increased network traffic and may be undesirable if it causes unexpected behavior or logs to appear in the services Gloo is attempting to poll.